arpatterson31/gallery-of-horns/README.md

 - Number and name of feature: #1 Modal
   - Estimate of time needed to complete: 2-3 hrs
   - Start time: 1:30pm
-  - Finish time:
+  - Finish time: 5:33pm with the modal.
+I went back in and added some styling
-  - Actual time needed to complete:
+  - Actual time needed to complete: 4 hours